 Next, I go to advanced search to filter the items that cost more than $100 –

-This way I filter the search results to show potentially high profit items.
+This way I filter the search results to show potentially high profit items (items prices over $100).

-But high profit margin by itself is obviously not an enough indication that a specific item is among the best items to sell on eBay.
+But high profit margin by itself is obviously not an enough indication that a specific item is among the best things to sell on eBay.

 Let’s move on to the next concept –